Azure/azure-sdk-for-python/sdk/schemaregistry/azure-schemaregistry-avroencoder/README.md

 ### Event Hubs Sending Integration

-Integration with [Event Hubs][eventhubs_repo] to send encoded avro dict data as the body of EventData.
+Integration with [Event Hubs][eventhubs_repo] to send encoded Avro dict data as the body of EventData.

 ```python
 import os